Apostille Documents Mexico for Spain: SEGOB Federal vs State and the 90-Day Trap

 - Receive a digital PDF within 1 to 10 business days

 Once you have the PDF, you apostille it through SEGOB's electronic apostille portal at apostillaylegalizacionmexico.segob.gob.mx.
 The electronic apostille is issued in digital form with a QR code for verification.
-Spanish consulates and immigration authorities accept digital apostilles, and in practice they are preferred because officials can verify them instantly.
+Digital apostilles can be accepted when the issuing authority and receiving consulate accept the format, and they are useful because officials can verify them electronically.

-The 90-day validity rule: The CFAP is valid for only 90 days from issuance.
-This is the document you must request last.
-If you apostille it in month one of document preparation and your consulate appointment falls in month four, the document will have expired before the consulate reviews it.
+The typical 90-day-for-visa-purpose window: The CFAP is generally obtained late in the document sequence.
+If you apostille it in month one of document preparation and your consulate appointment falls in month four, it may no longer meet the applicable freshness requirement.
 The sequence is: gather everything else first, then request the CFAP and immediately apostille it, then book your appointment.

 The federal apostille from SEGOB costs approximately $2,126 MXN per document and processes in approximately 4 business days.